LNicholsonDev/Portfolio/README.md

 I developed strong programming skills through independent study and a programming certification this year (2025).
 My passion for data science is driven by a desire to tackle challenging problems in business and science.

-Below you will find a collection of my work - Python projects, statistical analyses, AI projects, SQL, database development, and other fun stuff.
+Below you will find a collection of my work - Python projects, ML models, statistical analyses, SQL, database development, and other fun stuff.

 I am happy to connect with potential employers and collaborators who share my passions.
 Please feel welcome to message me with any comments or questions.